 In addition to the corporate income tax reductions, the corporate tax base was changed.
 There are new limits on what you can deduct in terms of business interest paid, as well as in terms of net operating losses.

-At the same time, there is accelerated expensing of capital .
+At the same time, there is accelerated expensing of capital investments.
 The new law allows 100% of qualified investments to be expensed in the first year.
 Previously, it was just 50% that could be expensed in the first year.
 This provision lasts for five years and then is phased out, declining by 20% per year until it is phased out.

 With the exception of the new limits on deductions, all of these reductions are likely to increase incentives to invest in the U.S. economy.
-Reducing the corporate income tax rate increases the rate of return on investments, which means that more investment is likely to occur.
+Reducing the corporate income tax rate increases the after-tax rate of return on investments, which means that more investment is likely to occur.

 Expensing is probably more important than the rate reduction.
 Expensing makes the normal rate of return on new investments tax-free.